Social Media Policy

 ACTRA Toronto may be required to intervene when members’ personal use of social media is in breach of their professional obligations at work or responsibilities as members of the union.

 For example, the union may intervene if a member posts content about other members or staff that is discriminatory, harassing, threatening, confidential or offensive.
 The union may also intervene if the health and safety of a member appears to be at risk.

 Further, in certain circumstances, ACTRA Toronto may report online behaviour to the police.

 III.
 Violations and Consequences

-Complaints, Investigations, appeals and disciplinary consequences of violations under this policy will be dealt with under the process established in the ACTRA NATIONAL By-Laws (By-Law NO. 7 – Member Conduct, Rights, Responsibilities and Discipline Process).
+Complaints, investigations, appeals and disciplinary consequences of violations under this policy will be dealt with under the process established in NATIONAL BY-LAW NO. 7 – Member Conduct, Rights, Responsibilities and Discipline Process.